-Sports and physical activity, like swimming, are an excellent way to build confidence in kids.
-It gives them independence, teaches them about success and failure, and moulds them into a confident little swimmer.
-Swimming is often a solo activity and is a skill that kids can learn at a young age.
-Learning to float, dive, and tread water on their own helps in instilling the idea that they can accomplish anything with hard work.
-Here are 7 tips on building confidence in kids:
+Sports and physical activities like swimming are great for building confidence in children!
+It teaches them about success and failure and gives them a passion for a new skill.
+Swimming is a solo activity and is easy for kids to learn young.
+Floating, diving and treading water independently show them that they can accomplish anything with hard work!
+Here 7 tips for building confidence in kids:

 1. Let Them Make Decisions